carlos-sierra/eadam/readme.txt

 1) place TAR into eadam/stage_system directory (the one that contains this readme.txt)
 2) as SYS, run @eadam_automerge.sql to create external tables, staging tables and libraries, and to merge the content of new file to an existing set.

+-- purge sources of merged sets or those that failed verification
+1) navigate to eadam/stage_system directory (the one that contains this readme.txt)
+2) as eadam user, run @eadam_autopurge.sql to purge collections no longer needed.

 -- produce report (after loading awr data from TAR file as described above)
 1) navigate to eadam/stage_system directory (the one that contains this readme.txt)